-The applicant is requesting a change of zoning classification from RU-1-7 (single-family residential) to RU-1-11 (single-family Residential) to develop the property with a single-family residence.
-The current RU-1-7 zoning classification is not consistent with the RES 4 Future land Use designation.
-Rezoning the property to RU-1-11 will provide compatibility with the RES 4 FLU.
+The applicant is requesting a change of zoning classification from RU-1-7 (Single-family residential) to RU-1-11 (Single-family Residential) to develop a single-family residence.
+The first accessible recorded deed is dated 09/02/1981 in its current configuration.
+The subject property is 0.45 acres.
+The subject is located on a county maintained right of way.